ChiaShengTu/Data_Mining/Exercise 2/Chia-Sheng-Tu---PS2.md

 bias.
 The bank should use random sampling data than this “case-control” designed data.

-## Problem 3: Children and hotel reservations
+## Problem 3: Children and Hotel Reservations

 **Model Building** First of all, we add some variables to the dataset for constructing our best model, then we split the data into training